Mitsubishi Motors to relocate North America HQ to Tennessee

 Nissan has a production plant in Smyrna, Tennessee, and owns a 34% stake in Mitsubishi Motors.

+Recently, Volkswagen workers voted against forming a factory-wide union — handing a blow to the United Auto Workers’ efforts to gain a foothold among foreign auto facilities in the South.

+Meanwhile, General Motors also has a large manufacturing plant in Tennessee.
+Additionally, more than 900 auto suppliers, including large ones such as Hankook Tire and Bridgestone Americas, operate in Tennessee.

-Tennessee officials say the state has the fastest rate of headquarter job growth among states in the southeast.
+Tennessee officials say the state has the fastest rate of headquarter job growth among states in the Southeast.